FazalLabBCM/FazalLabPipelines/docs/BasicUnixCommands.md

 ## Sign In to the TACO Cluster

-Open your command prompt (Windows) or terminal (Apple) application and type this command, replacing `myuserid` with your user ID:
+Open your command prompt (Windows) or terminal (Mac) application and type this command, replacing `myuserid` with your user ID:
 ```
 ssh myuserid@taco.grid.bcm.edu